ESSER GRANTS & SAFE RETURN TO IN-PERSON INSTRUCTION

 ESSER III, also known as the American Rescue Plan (ARP) ESSER funds.
 FWSU allocation: $2,175,544

 This U.S. Department of Education Fact Sheet further describes

 ESSER funds and the difference between each type.

 WHAT IS 'MEANINGFUL CONSULTATION'?

 A major component of how FWSU will spend ESSER III funds will depend on the feedback received on plans built by the administrative team.
 The administrative team will intentionally seek feedback from FWSU families of BIPOC students, students on IEPs, and English Language Learners (ELL).

-Stay tuned in July and August for more information on how you can participate in this process.
+Stay tuned in for more information on how you can participate in this process.